Football League First Division

 The Football League First Division was the top division of the Football League in England from 1888 until the end of the 1991–92 season, when its teams broke away to form the Premier League.
 From 1992 to 2004, the name First Division was given to what had previously been called the Second Division.
 After the 2003–04 season, the division was renamed the Football League Championship (now EFL Championship, with the division below it called EFL League One).

 The First Division contained between 12 and 24 clubs, playing each other home and away in a double round robin.
-The competition was based on two points for a win from 1888 until the increase to three points for a win in 1981.
+The competition was based on two points for a win from 1888 until the increase to three points for a win in the year 1981.

 History

 The Football League was founded in 1888 by Aston Villa director William McGregor.
 It originally consisted of a single division of 12 clubs (Accrington, Aston Villa, Blackburn Rovers, Bolton Wanderers, Burnley, Derby County, Everton, Notts County, Preston North End, Stoke (now Stoke City), West Bromwich Albion, and Wolverhampton Wanderers), known as The Football League.
 When the League admitted additional members from the rival Football Alliance in 1892, it was split into two divisions.

 For the next 100 years, the First Division was the top professional league in English football.
 In 1992, the 22 clubs making up the First Division elected to resign from the Football League and set up the Premier League.
 The Football League was consequently re-organised, with the Second, Third, and Fourth Divisions renamed the First, Second, and Third respectively.
 Thus, the First Division, while still the top level of the Football League, became the second level of the entire English football league system.

 The First Division was renamed the Football League Championship prior to the start of the 2004–05 season, as part of a league-wide rebrand.
 The Football League rebranded itself as the English Football League prior to the 2016–17 season, with its top level becoming the EFL Championship at that time.

 Liverpool were the most frequent winners of the First Division when it was the top flight of English football, winning it a total of 18 times.